-The reset button has two modes: 4-second reset and a 40-second reset.
-The button itself if hidden above the USB ports and can only be pressed by using a small sharp object (such as a paperclip).
+The reset button has two modes: a 4-second reset and a 40-second reset.
+The button itself is hidden above the USB ports and can only be pressed by using a small sharp object (such as a paperclip).
 Resetting is done to restore the device to a degree of its factory default settings, and not only to reboot the device.

 The added hard drives will be mounted as Shares and will be available to the rest of the network as separate locations (i.e. won’t be striped according to a RAID configuration with the rest of the drives).

 A cable lock port is available to enable the unit to be secured using a standard laptop locking device.

-The WD My Cloud EX2 Ultra has a Gigabit Ethernet portable to run at a maximum speed of a 1000 Mbps.
+The WD My Cloud EX2 Ultra has a Gigabit Ethernet portable to run at a maximum speed of 1000 Mbps.
 The packaging includes a CAT5 Ethernet cable able to transfer data at this speed.

 The back of the unit also has a 2.5 mm male power socket.
 A 12 V DC / 3 A (36 Watt) power supply with an adjustable wall socket connector was distributed with my 12 TB unit.

 Setting up the WD My Cloud EX2 Ultra is as simple as connecting the power and the Ethernet to a local network.
 After connecting, the settings are accessed from any device on the network using a web browser.

-The steps are supplied on the simple installation guide included in the box.
+The steps are supplied in the simple installation guide included in the box.
 The initial setup is done through a step-by-step Wizard interface.
 All the settings, including creating the admin account, additional users, groups, Shares (shared folders), backups, Cloud access, IP settings, etc. are easy to set up via this interface.